FlipoutThrowaway/flipout2020/README.md

 | SNIP | 99.9 | 9.09 ± 0 |
 | Hoyer-Square (λ=3e-4) | 99.95 | **78.44** |

 Following you can find example commands to replicate the results on VGG19.
 For other model/dataset combinations, please skip to the last two paragraphs of the file.
+Note that random seeds do not transfer across machines, so your results may slightly differ.

 **FlipOut (@99.9%, λ=1) :**
 ```